Tom Clonan: Political views

 In 2025 Clonan argued that Irish neutrality should remain a core principle, but it is often misunderstood.
 He emphasised that Ireland has always followed a policy of military non-alignment, meaning it is not part of any formal military alliance like NATO, but has historically cooperated with Western powers when necessary.
 While advocating for the preservation of neutrality, Clonan stressed the importance of enhancing Ireland's defence capabilities, and argued that the country’s Defence Forces are severely underfunded and under-resourced.
 He believes that in the face of changing global security dynamics, Ireland must adapt by investing in its military to maintain its neutrality while ensuring its own security.

-Clonan is opposed to the dropping of the "triple lock", a constitutional rule which mandates that the Irish Defence Forces can only be activated outside of Ireland with the consent of the United Nations, the Irish government and Dáil Éireann.
+Clonan is opposed to changes to Ireland's "triple lock", a statutory mechanism governing certain overseas deployments of the Defence Forces.
+It generally requires Government approval, Dáil approval for deployments of more than twelve personnel, and a United Nations basis, which may come through either the UN Security Council or the UN General Assembly.